paraspell/docs/docs/api/xcmRouter.md

 ## Manual exchange selection

 If you wish to select your exchange chain manually you can do that by providing aditional parameter `exchange:` in the call.
-Router will then use exchange chainn of your choice.
+Router will then use exchange chain of your choice.

 **Endpoint**: `POST /v2/router-hash`